Resident Dining Plans

 What are the benefits of Terrapin Express account?

-Terrapin Express is a wonderful alternative to carrying cash.
+Terrapin Express is an alternative to carrying cash or debit cards.
 Terrapin Express is easy to open, easy to increase, and easy to use.
 You can use Terrapin Express at dining and non-dining locations across campus, including WAM labs for pay for print and the Library to photocopy.
 The balance will stay active as long as the patron is part of the university.

 How do I open and maintain a Terrapin Express account?